Kintyre/ksconf/docs/source/cli.md

                             minimized output.
 For example, it may be desirable keep the 'disabled' settings in the local file, even if it's enabled by default.

+## ksconf snapshot
+    usage: ksconf snapshot [-h] [--output FILE] [--minimize] PATH [PATH ...]

+    Build a static snapshot of various configuration files stored within a structured json export format.
+If the .conf files being captured are within a standard Splunk directory structure, then certain metadata is assumed based on path locations.
+Otherwise, less metadata is recorded. ksconf snapshot --output=daily.json /opt/splunk/etc/app/

+    positional arguments:
+      PATH                  Directory from which to load configuration files.
+All .conf and .meta file are included recursively.

+    optional arguments:
+      -h, --help            show this help message and exit --output FILE, -o FILE
+                            Save the snapshot to the named files.
+If not provided, the snapshot is written to standard output.
+      --minimize            Reduce the size of the JSON output by removing whitespace.
+Reduces readability.

 ## ksconf sort